kr3v/haskell-gtd-nl/README.md

 ### "Release"
 1. Install the extension as `.vsix`.
-2. Create a `~/.local/share/haskell-gtd-extension-server-root/` directory and put `haskell-gtd-server` and `haskell-gtd-package` binaries in it.
+2. Create a `~/.local/share/haskell-gtd-nl/` directory and put `haskell-gtd-server` and `haskell-gtd-parser` binaries in it.
 3. The extension should activate when a Haskell file gets opened.